Or, 6 fabulous reasons to read to your baby from birth

 So reading aloud to your baby helps him develop important pre-reading skills, even before he can talk.

-4. Reading to babies builds vocabulary
+4. Reading to babies builds a rich vocabulary

 You might be surprised at how quickly your tiny baby learns new words.

 Even if he can’t actually say them yet, by the time your baby’s a few months old, you’ll be able to tell when he recognises familiar words.